Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Detailed descriptions of the department-based majors are given under the departmental descriptions in the section entitled “Courses of Instruction.”
 The Interdisciplinary majors are described in the section “Interdisciplinary Study,”

 No major may require more than fifty percent of the total credits required for the degree.
 At least fifty percent of the course requirements for a major or minor must be Rhodes credit.
 All majors require a capstone experience that gives the students an opportunity to demonstrate their progress towards the educational goals established for their majors.
-This capstone experience usually includes demonstrations of proficiency in wiriting and speaking and a familiarity with the foundations and contemporary concerns of the major discipline.
+This capstone experience usually includes demonstrations of proficiency in writing and speaking and a familiarity with the foundations and contemporary concerns of the major discipline.

 A 2.00 (C) grade point average in the major is required for graduation.
 The major grade point average is determined by computing the grade point average of all courses required for the major as described in this catalog and any other courses taken in the declared major.
 The computation of a major grade point average for an interdisciplinary major shall include all courses described as required and as elective courses.